-Environmental degradation and climate change are certainly not new phenomenons; according to scientists, certain signs of global warming could be seen as early as the 1940s.
+Environmental degradation and climate change are certainly not new phenomena; according to scientists, certain signs of global warming could be seen as early as the 1940s.
 However, it is only in recent times that these issues have gotten mainstream attention.
-This push for environmental awareness and conservation has been heavily led by youths, like Greta Thunberg and the Gen Z consumer market, that is redefining business by holding companies accountable for their part in climate change, and demanding more sustainable products.
+This push for environmental awareness and conservation has been heavily led by youths, like Greta Thunberg and the Gen Z consumer market, which is redefining business by holding companies accountable for their part in climate change and demanding for more sustainable products.
 Young people all around the world are taking ownership of their future and insisting on creating a better tomorrow.
 One interesting result of a generation that is keen on leading positive action is young entrepreneurs focusing on socially responsible and sustainable business models.
 Research has suggested that more than half of Gen Z wants to start their own company and a major driver for these ambitions is the desire to create something beneficial for the planet.
 The young people of Hong Kong are no different.
 Here are 3 environmentally conscious and sustainable brands founded by the youth.

 Sakshi Vasudev, a second-year student from the City University of Hong Kong, started BamPads! soon after she received her first set of reusable sanitary pads from her father.
 Her product is made from materials such as bamboo, charcoal and microfleece and is a lot more biodegradable than the disposable sanitary pads or tampons used by most women.
 According to Vasudev, “A single (disposable) pad takes 500-800 years to decompose because it contains 90% plastic.”
 However, plastic is not the only problem associated with these single-use products; they often contain harmful chemicals that can cause irritation and infections.
 So BamPads! is not just good for the environment, but they are also healthier for women, which is an integral part of the vision behind the brand.
 With her company, Vasudev hopes to one day reach consumers in developing countries that struggle immensely with both period health and environmental issues but for now her products can be found on the BamPads! website.